 Which book in the series did you enjoy writing the most?

 It’s hard to use the word “enjoy” when I talk about writing because it’s almost always a big sweaty effort that leaves me burned up and exhausted.
-But I would say THE LIVING is my favorite book in the series because it contains the weirdest, wildest stuff as R and Julie explore deeper into their unraveling world, and it has all the big reveals and emotional payoffs that the whole series has been building toward.
+But I would say THE LIVING is my favourite book in the series because it contains the weirdest, wildest stuff as R and Julie explore deeper into their unravelling world, and it has all the big reveals and emotional payoffs that the whole series has been building toward.
 It’s really driving me crazy that I can’t share it yet.

 Can people listen to audio versions or are there plans to release any?

 There are audiobooks for the whole series so far, available on Audible or wherever you get your audiobooks.
 I’ve only listened to WARM BODIES myself, which was a great performance, but I hear the other two are really good as well.

 Would you say the characters were portrayed well in the Warm Bodies film?

 I think R and Julie were both pretty solid portrayals.
 Nicholas Hoult in particular really nailed R’s awkward charm, even if they made him a little younger and less poetic than the book version.
 Rob Corddry also did a great job with M’s dry humor, even though they had to drop the whole “badass giant” aspect of his character.
 Others like Nora and General Grigio deviated a lot more, to the point where I don’t really see them as the same people.
 For example, Nora in the books is a half-Ethiopian orphan who’s older and tougher than Julie and is protective of her more vulnerable friend, whereas in the movie she’s a teenage white girl who seems more like Julie’s classmate.
 Still a fun character and Analeigh Tipton played her well, but… just not the same person.

 Do you feel the release of the film encouraged people to read the whole series?